|Royal Flush||500 to 1|

 A winning insurance bet will be paid 2 to 1.

 The Buster Bet (”BB”) is a bonus bet that allows the Players to place a wager on the Player/Dealer hand busting.
 It will be paid odds that are based on how many cards are in the Player/Dealer’s busted hand.
 The "BB" bet is placed before the cards are dealt.
-A Player may place a wager that is within the table limits on the "BB" circle without placing a bet on the hand.
 If the Player/Dealer’s hand does not bust, all "BB" bets will lose.

 Buster Bet Payoffs: